oracle-livelabs/partner-solutions/freeformseries1/createfromscratch/createfromscratch.md

   ![Image alt text](images/applicationsetup.png)

 4. You can select upto 12 cubes to create.
+We will be creating 2 cubes in this lab.
   ![Image alt text](images/upto12cubes.png)

 5. These cubes can be a combination of **block storage (BSO)** and/ or  **aggregate storage (ASO cubes)**.
 For more information on **Multi-Cube FreeForm Applications** check [Understanding FreeForm Applications](https://docs.oracle.com/en/cloud/saas/planning-budgeting-cloud/pfusa/understanding_freeform_apps.html).
 For this exercise we will select 2 cubes.
 We will make one of the cubes an ASO cube.